 Behavioral health services include individual, couple, family, and group psychotherapy to address mental health concerns, substance abuse difficulties, and co-occurring disorders.
-The most common occurring mental health issues include depression and anxiety related mood disorders; however, APIA does address the full range of diagnosis from adjustment to schizophrenia Substance abuse treatment services include alcohol and drug information school (ADIS), evaluation and risk measurement/prevention, and individual and group therapies.
+The most common occurring mental health issues include depression and anxiety related mood disorders; however, APIA does address the full range of diagnosis from adjustment to schizophrenia.
+Substance abuse treatment services include alcohol and drug information school (ADIS), evaluation and risk measurement/prevention, and individual and group therapies.
 Psychological testing is provided to geriatric, adult, children, and adolescent clients dealing with a broad range of issues from mental competency, learning disabilities, personality, emotional, and behavioral diagnostic issues.
-Psychiatric services involving medication assessment and evaluation are also provided through contractual partners.
-In addition to providing outpatient behavioral health services, Behavioral Health staff work with Primary Care staff to provided holistic, integrated care in four APIA service communities.
+Psychiatric services involving medication assessment and evaluation are also provided through contractual partners, in addition to providing outpatient behavioral health services.
+While not directly part of the internship experience, behavioral health staff work with Primary Care staff to provided holistic, integrated care in four APIA service communities.
 Behavioral health staff members also assist with community outreach and education events.

-Seth Green, Ph.D. – Licensed Clinical Psychologist, AK-PIC Training Co-Director, Primary Site Supervisor
+- Seth Green, Ph.D., ABPP – Licensed Psychologist, AK-PIC Faculty, Primary Site Supervisor

-Mark Holman, Psy.D. – Licensed Clinical Psychologist, AK-PIC Faculty, Site Co-Supervisor
+- Keri Boyd, Ph.D. – Licensed Psychologist, AK-PIC Faculty, Primary Site Supervisor

 Training Co-Director: Seth Green, Ph.D. – firstname.lastname@example.org